nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 5. Adding a customer with duplicate tags.

-    1. Prerequisites: Customer with name `Yu Sutong` or other similar name does not already exist in the address book.
+    1. Prerequisites: Customer with name `Yu Sutong` or other similar names does not already exist in the address book.

     2. Test case: `addcustomer n/Yu Sutong t/vvip t/vvip e/su@example.com a/Newgate Prison p/12345678` <br>
        Expected: The customer is successfully added with one of the duplicated tags ignored.
 Details of the added customer shown in the status message.

 6. Adding a customer with [similar tags](#similar).

-    1. Prerequisites: Customer with name `Foo Chao` or other similar name does not already exist in the address book.
+    1. Prerequisites: Customer with name `Foo Chao` or other similar names does not already exist in the address book.

     2. Test case: `addcustomer n/Foo Chao t/VVIP t/vvip e/su@example.com a/69, Sembawang Road. #01-01  p/12345678` <br>
        Expected: The customer is successfully added with both similar tags accepted.
 A warning and details of the added customer shown in the status message.